jack-farley/editor/README.md

 I will continue to work on this and try to build out more features.

 (There is currently a bug in the client that moves the cursor to the end of the document every time text is added.
-I am working on fixing that.)
+I'm working on fixing that.)